Could the Samsung Galaxy S22 FE launch with the S23?

-(Pocket-lint) - The Samsung Galaxy S21 FE was revealed in early January, a few weeks before the company revealed the Galaxy S22 series, but until recently, there was very little mention of an S22 FE, suggesting it might not be coming at all.
+The Samsung Galaxy S21 FE was revealed in early January, a few weeks before the company revealed the Galaxy S22 series, but until recently, there was very little mention of an S22 FE, suggesting it might not be coming at all.

 A report has now appeared though, claiming the Galaxy S22 FE - or S22 Fan Edition - could be revealed in early February, which is around the same time as the Galaxy S23 series is rumoured to debut.